Choice Products Hawaii

 Prescriptions through Kaiser Permanente pharmacies.

-You can fill prescriptions (written by any provider) at pharmacies located in Kaiser Permanente medical centers.
+You can fill prescriptions (written by any provider) at Kaiser Permanente and Affiliated Pharmacies.
 You will always pay the lowest out-of-pocket costs at these pharmacies.
-Choose how to fill your prescriptions:

 Contracted Pharmacies